timescale/docs/_partials/_cookbook-hypertables.md

 Looking to remove duplicates from an existing hypertable?
 One method is to run a `PARTITION BY` query to get `ROW_NUMBER()` and then the `ctid` of rows where `row_number>1`.
 You then delete these rows.
-However, you need to check check `tableoid` and `ctid`.
+However, you need to check `tableoid` and `ctid`.
 This is because `ctid` is not unique and might be duplicated in different chunks.
 The following code example took 17 hours to process a table with 40 million rows:

 ```sql